Alperen4105/car_simulator/README.md

 - Select Arduino Mega 2560 and upload the code, then compile.
 - Upload the resulting "/.hex" file to the Arduino board in the circuit.

+## Communication
+If you encounter a problem, you can contact us.
+-> alperenplk.28@gmail.com -> talhakkmz@icloud.fr